techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 ### 3. Initiate the Authorization URL

-The endpoint to initiate SSO via the Scalekit API is crucial for the authentication workflow.
+The endpoint to initiate SSO is crucial for the authentication workflow.
 The SSO integration starts after you redirect the user to Scalekit Authorization URL.

 There are a few configuration options to send the Authorization URL to Scalekit: